CodingDojoSilesia/startrek-kata/README_EN.md

 The starship _Enterprise_ moves in the galaxy divided into 64 quadrants, placed on 8x8 grid.
 Each quadrant is divided into 64 sectors, which are placed on 8x8 grid as well.
 The quadrant _0,0_ is located in the bottom-left corner of the galaxy, whereas the quadrant _7,7_ is placed in the top-right corner (sectors are arranged in the same manner).
 There is no option to go outside of the galaxy boundaries.

 There are 7 Klingon spaceships, 2 starfleet bases and 20 stars randomly placed all over the galaxy.
 The victory condition is to destroy all of the Klingon starships.
+Enterprise start ist mission in the center of the galaxy.

 At the beginning, the player has 15 stardates and 600 units of energy (the maximum level of energy).